Meet the Team

 Coach

-Chiara
+Chiara H.

 Chiara learned to ride in Centennial Park Equestrian Centre at seven years old.
 Since then, horses have been a huge part of her life.
 After graduating high school, Chiara worked for two years as a full-time coach, before beginning to work part-time at Centennial Equestrian.
 Chiara currently owns and competes an off-the-track racehorse, Maizy - who shares her love of eventing.